 The responsibility of fulfilling the State Aid rules during the implementation is directed to each Member State by the treaty.
-For this purpose each MS has to define a State Aid Authority and a contact person who will be able to provide the MA with proper data about aid schemes in their country until the end of the implementation of the OP.
+For this purpose each Member State has to define a State Aid Authority and a contact person who will be able to provide the MA with proper data about aid schemes in their country until the end of the implementation of the OP.
 At the same time, each MS bears the responsibility for the threat and the infringement of State aid rules and the common market towards the EC.

-Project lead applicants are informed in writing about the reasons why an application was not eligible or approved.
-Any questions in relation to the assessments will be examined and answered by the managing authority/joint secretariat.
-If needed, remaining complaints will be examined and answered jointly by the chair of the monitoring committee and the managing authority/joint secretariat.
-The chair may decide to refer back a complaint to the monitoring committee, should s/he judge it necessary.
-An overview of complaints examined and answered by the chair of the monitoring committee and managing authority/joint secretariat will be provided to the monitoring committee in the following meeting.
+Project Lead Partners are informed in writing about the reasons why an application was not eligible or approved.
+Any questions in relation to the assessments will be examined and answered by the Managing Authority/joint secretariat.
+If needed, remaining complaints will be examined and answered jointly by the chair of the Monitoring Committee and the Managing Authority/joint secretariat.
+The chair may decide to refer back a complaint to the Monitoring Committee, should s/he judge it necessary.
+An overview of complaints examined and answered by the chair of the Monitoring Committee and Managing Authority/joint secretariat will be provided to the Monitoring Committee in the following meeting.
 The same complaint procedure as described will also apply to other stages of the project implementation controlled by programme bodies, such as the progress monitoring.